 In the below screenshot for example, there is currently one session created in the agenda:

-So how does this actually look in the app?
+How does a session look in the app?

 Here we'll take a look at an example of an app user's agenda.
 This will allow you to better visualize how the information added to Backstage is seen in the app: